Alek Thomas Player Props: Diamondbacks vs. Cardinals

-The Arizona Diamondbacks and Alek Thomas, who went 0-for-2 last time in action, battle Jordan Montgomery and the St. Louis Cardinals at Busch Stadium, Tuesday at 7:45 PM ET.
+Alek Thomas -- batting .235 with two doubles, a triple, a walk and three RBI in his past 10 games -- will be in action for the Arizona Diamondbacks versus the St. Louis Cardinals, with Jake Woodford on the hill, on April 19 at 1:15 PM ET.

-He had a hitless performance in his last game (0-for-2) against the Cardinals.
+In his last game he had a hitless performance (0-for-4) against the Cardinals.

 Alek Thomas Game Info & Props vs. the Cardinals